cxxi/ClientProviderBundle/README.md

 ){}
 ```

-Alternatively you can use named injection to autowire the ProviderRegistry with a definite Provider type :
+Alternatively you can use name-based autowiring to inject the ProviderRegistry with a definite Provider type :

 ```php